§ 4103 Definitions.

 d.
 For purposes of homeowners and insurance and fire protection insurance, no policy shall exclude a dwelling unit or personal property within the dwelling unit from coverage as being unoccupied if: (i) The unit is regularly maintained; (ii) utility services are available and in use; and (iii) the unit remains furnished as a dwelling unit, provided, however, that this protection shall not apply if the dwelling unit remains unoccupied beyond a period of 60 consecutive days.

 e.
-The Commissioner shall require the insurer to notify the insured of the 60-day exception contained in paragraph d. of this subdivision.
+The Commissioner shall require the insurer to notify the insured of the 60-day exception contained in paragraph (4)d. of this section.

 (5) "Premiums written'' means gross direct premiums charged on all policies of basic property insurance and the basic property insurance premium components of all multiperil policies, less return premiums, dividends paid or credited to policyholders and the unabsorbed portion of premium deposits.

 (1) To assure stability in the property insurance market of this State;

 (2) To make basic property insurance available for qualified property established by this section;

 (3) To encourage maximum use in obtaining basic property insurance of the available, normal insurance market provided by the private property insurance industry;

 (4) To provide for equitable distribution among authorized insurers of the responsibility for insuring qualified property for which basic property insurance cannot be obtained through the normal insurance market.